ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- VAR: Improved GCC rules.ld, now it is possible to assign the heap to any of the available RAM regions.
 - HAL: STM32 GPT, ICU and PWM driver enhancements.
 Now it is possible to suppress default ISRs by defining STM32_TIMx_SUPPRESS_ISR.
        The application is now able to define custom handlers if required